 The mind, that ocean where each kind

 Far other worlds, and other seas;

 To a green thought in a green shade.

 While my body remains on the grass, my mind withdraws itself from the body because it is not interested in the lesser or inferior pleasures offered by the fruits.
-My mind seeks happiness of a different kind which originates from the mind itself.
-The mind is like an ocean where each creature living on land has a counterpart in water.
+My mind seeks the happiness of a different kind which originates from the mind itself.
+The mind is like an ocean where each creature living on the land has a counterpart in water.
 However, the mind can also create altogether different lands and different oceans which quite surpass the real lands and real oceans.
 The mind reduces everything that has been created to nothingness, giving rise to fresh and vigorous thoughts in the shade of a green tree.

 Here at the fountain’s sliding foot,

 My soul into the boughs does glide;

 There like a bird it sits and sings,